Skip to main content

 Preparing for installation

-1. Uninstall any existing antimalware or Internet security software from your Windows Computer, as this may interfere with the operation of Endpoint Protection.
+Before installing Endpoint protection, we recommend that you uninstall any existing anti-malware or Internet security software from your device, as this may interfere with the operation of Endpoint Protection.

-2. The installation requires administrative privileges and Internet access.
+The installation requires administrative privileges and Internet access.
 If the target computer is part of an Active Directory domain, you should use domain administrator credentials for remote installation.
-Otherwise, make sure you have the necessary credentials at hand for all computers you wish to install Endpoint Protection on.
+Otherwise, ensure you have the credentials for all computers you wish to install Endpoint Protection.

 Running the installer

-1. Once your company admin has set up an Endpoint Security package, use the link they've provided you with to download the installer.
+1. Once your company admin has set up an Endpoint Protection package, use the download link to download the installer.

 2. Open your Downloads folder and double-click on the downloaded file.

-3. The installer will now start downloading Endpoint Security.
+3. The installer will now start downloading Endpoint Protection.

 4. Once that's finished, you'll be prompted for admin confirmation to proceed with the installation.
 Click Yes when this prompt appears.

-And that's it!
-Once installed, you can access Endpoint Security via your Start Menu, or by right-clicking on the Tray Icon.
+6. Once installed, you can access Endpoint Protection via your Start Menu, or by right-clicking on the Tray Icon.

 Did this answer your question?